-7 APRIL 2018
+7 April 2018

-It’s a new day … and the sun is out!
+It’s a new day … and the sun is out

-Albergue St Antonio with part of Agueda in the distance
+Albergue St Antonio in Agueda

-Our walk starts alongside the busy N-1 and then changed to a narrow road that runs parallel with the N-1.
-We’ve seen the Italian pilgrim on the other side of the road – he mentioned last night that all the rain was getting too much for him and that he was considering taking the bus to Porto.
-And that was the last time we’ve seen him – although we did not walk much together, it was always nice seeing him at the end of the day at the albergue.
-I wish him everything of the best.
+Our hike started along the busy N-1 and then luckily changed to a narrow road that runs parallel to the N-1.
+We saw our Italian pilgrim friend on the other side of the road early in the morning – he mentioned last night that all the rain was just getting too much for him and that he was considering taking the bus to Porto.
+And that was also the last time we saw him.
+Although we didn’t walk much together, it was always nice to see him at the albergue at the end of the day.
+We wish him all the best.

 Large mansions in Mourisca do Vouga